Lee Min Ho To Enlist In Military Service On May 12, Wedding With Suzy Bae On Hold?

 “He received the public service worker verdict due to his car accidents in 2006 and 2011.”

 In South Korea, male citizens aged 18 to 35 are required to enlist in mandatory military service.
-The said service, which is administered by the Military Manpower Administration, are divided into two tiers — active duty and non-active duty.
+The service, which is administered by the Military Manpower Administration, are divided into two tiers — active duty and non-active duty.
 In non-active duty, the person is required to accomplish 24 to 36 months of service.
 This includes civil service or public service worker.

 Prior to the official announcement, Lee Min Ho already expressed his sadness for leaving his fans but reiterated that it’ll only be for a short while.
 The actor also revealed his desire to make one more project before enlisting.